 SARIF output

 bca.to_sarif(result, *, thresholds=None) renders an analysis result (or an iterable of them) into a SARIF 2.1.0 JSON document, ready for upload to GitHub Code Scanning or any other SARIF consumer.
-The output is produced by the same Rust writer that backs bca check -O sarif, so the schema URL, tool driver name / version, and rule descriptions match the CLI byte-for-byte.
+The output is produced by the same Rust writer that backs bca check --report-format sarif, so the schema URL, tool driver name / version, and rule descriptions match the CLI byte-for-byte.

 def run(